icshwi/e3training/workbook/chapter1.md

 ## Module packs

-In e3, there are module groups to aid with development.
+As with installing EPICS base and require, you can use the `e3.bash` utility to install common module groups.
 These are:

 ### Common group

-This group contains the common EPICS modules.
+This group contains the common EPICS modules, and is more or less a standard install.

 ```console
 [iocuser@host:e3]$ ./e3.bash -c vars